ducktyper/OOView.js/README.md

 ```html
 <div class="oo-score"></div>
 ```
-The function `$.oo.bind` looks dom elements having a class `oo-score` (by convention class name starts with `oo-`) and attaches a new Score object to each element found.
+The function `$.oo.bind` looks dom elements having the class `oo-score` (the value of the OOView class starts with `oo-`) and attaches the new Score object to each element found.
-Each Score class is initialized with OOView View object

 #### OOView View functions
 ##### @view.find